thoughtspot/cs_tools/docs/tutorial/install.md

 ## After Downloading

-You'll get a zip file containing the __CS Tools__ bootstrapper and all of the python dependencies should you need to do an offline install.
+The __CS Tools__ bootstrapper will install or upgrade your isolated environment.
+If your target machine doesn't have internet, the bootstrapper also contains all the dependencies necessary to build the environment.

 Follow the steps below to get __CS Tools__ installed on your platform.

 === ":fontawesome-brands-windows: Windows"